cinnData/MLearning/Examples/[ML-08E] Example - Handwritten digit recognition.md

     ...: round(rfclf1.score(X_train, y_train), 3), round(rfclf1.score(X_test, y_test), 3)
 Out[14]: (0.905, 0.892)
 ```
+The improvement is quite clear.
+No overfitting so far.
+We will increase now the number of trees for monitoring the rogress.

 ## Q6.
 Change the specification

+Setting the number of trees to 50:

 ```
 In [15]: rfclf2 = RandomForestClassifier(max_leaf_nodes=128, n_estimators=50)